 - Occupational Licenses

 Some occupations require a license or certificate.
-In California, most licenses are issued by State of California agencies.
-You should always check with the licensing agency for current information on fees and requirements.
+In California, most licenses are issued by state of California agencies.
+Check with the licensing agency for California or another state for current information on fees and requirements.

 - Race/Ethnicity by Sex